Bay Essential Oil (Laurus nobilis L)

 Product Abstract

-The health benefits of Bay Essential Oil can be attributed to its properties as an antiseptic, antibiotic, anti-neuralgic, anti-spasmodic, analgesic, aperitif, astringent, cholagogue, emenagogue, febrifuge, insecticide, sedative, stomachic, sudorific, and tonic substance.
+The therapeutic value of Bay Laurel Essential Oil is traditionally associated with its antiseptic, antibiotic, anti-neuralgic, antispasmodic, analgesic, aperitif, astringent, cholagogue, emmenagogue, febrifuge, insecticidal, sedative, stomachic, sudorific, and tonic properties.

 History